J. R. R. Tolkien: Childhood

 As a child Tolkien was bitten by a large baboon spider in the garden, an event some believe to have been later echoed in his stories, although he admitted no actual memory of the event as an adult.
 In an earlier incident from Tolkien's infancy, a young family servant took the baby to his homestead, returning him the next morning.

-When he was three, he went to England with his mother and brother on what was intended to be a lengthy family visit.
-His father, however, died in South Africa of rheumatic fever before he could join them.
+When he was three, he went to England with his mother and brother on what was intended to be a lengthy family visit, but his father died in South Africa of rheumatic fever before he could join them.
 This left the family without an income, so Tolkien's mother took him to live with her parents in Kings Heath, Birmingham.
 Soon after, in 1896, they moved to Sarehole (now in Hall Green), then a Worcestershire village, later annexed to Birmingham.
 He enjoyed exploring Sarehole Mill and Moseley Bog and the Clent, Lickey and Malvern Hills, which would later inspire scenes in his books, along with nearby towns and villages such as Bromsgrove, Alcester and Alvechurch and places such as his aunt Jane's farm Bag End, the name of which he used in his fiction.

 Mabel Tolkien taught her two children at home.
 Ronald, as he was known in the family, was a keen pupil.
 She taught him a great deal of botany and awakened in him the enjoyment of the look and feel of plants.
 Young Tolkien liked to draw landscapes and trees, but his favourite lessons were those concerning languages, and his mother taught him the rudiments of Latin very early.

 Tolkien could read by the age of four and could write fluently soon afterwards.
 His mother allowed him to read many books.
 He disliked Treasure Island and "The Pied Piper" and thought Alice's Adventures in Wonderland by Lewis Carroll was "amusing".
 He liked stories about "Red Indians" (the term then used for Native Americans in adventure stories) and works of fantasy by George MacDonald.
 In addition, the "Fairy Books" of Andrew Lang were particularly important to him and their influence is apparent in some of his later writings.